aehparta/libe/README.md

 Same for PIC, MSP430 and others that do this kind of thing instead of having continuous GPIO pin numbers.

+GPIO implemented this way is more and less complex thing.
+Especially 8-bit PIC with free xc8 generated code is slow since no proper optimizations can be used.
+On other platforms, like AVR, GPIO functions are inline and will often optimize as well as directly written native code.

 ### Timing and delay

 Generic *"time elapsed since bootup"* and *sleep/delay* functions.

 ### SPI

-Generic SPI interfacing.
+Generic SPI interface.
 Supports multiple SPI masters and multiple devices under each master.

 #### Drivers